benjamin-friedman/Computer-Science-Resources/README.md

 # Computer-Science-Resources
+Contains resources for the following:
+- Data Structures
+- Opaque Object Design in C
-Contains resources for data structures, the opaque object design in C, and working with Linux and the Vim text editor.
+- Using Linux and the Vim text editor
+- Using Makefiles
+- Inheritance in C++
+- Move Semantics in C++